 - Reducing the Possible Noise Energy

 Augusta, ME.
-Landfill Methane to the Engine/Generator System designed by The Hope Group.
+Landfill biogas power generation system designed by The Hope Group.
 To decrease the noise levels and fit the residential area requirements, we put the system inside a container with acoustic insulation.
-Read more.

 - Building an Enclosure